HangfireIO/Hangfire/README.md

 Building the sources
 ---------------------

 To build a solution and get assembly files, just run the following command.
-All build artifacts, including `*.pdb` files will be placed into the `build` folder. **Before proposing a pull request, please use this command to ensure everything is ok.**
+All build artifacts, including `*.pdb` files will be placed into the `build` folder. **Before proposing a pull request, please use this command to ensure everything is ok.** Btw, you can execute this command from Package Manager Console window.

 ```
 build